Lion teeth by njwight

 Lion Population: The Sad Story of Lion Math

 The African lion population is currently estimated to be around between 20,000 individuals.(Panthera.org) It is fair to say the future of the African lion is in serious peril.
-Listed as vulnerable by CITIES, loss of habitat and conflict with humans are two of the most pressing threats lions face and both pose difficult challenges.
+Listed as vulnerable by IUCN, loss of habitat and conflict with humans are two of the most pressing threats lions face and both pose difficult challenges.
 Poaching, which feeds the burgeoning black-market demand for lion parts, and trophy hunting — legal and illegal — are also putting downward pressure on lion populations.

 The Ideal Trophy